seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 Such griefs as you yourself do lay upon yourself.

 **PERICLES**
+Thou speak'st like a physician, Helicanus,
+That minister'st a potion unto me
+That thou wouldst tremble to receive thyself.
 Attend me, then: I went to Antioch,
 Where as thou know'st, against the face of death,
 I sought the purchase of a glorious beauty.
+From whence an issue I might propagate,
+Are arms to princes, and bring joys to subjects.
 Her face was to mine eye beyond all wonder;
 The rest--hark in thine ear--as black as incest:
 Which by my knowledge found, the sinful father
 Seem'd not to strike, but smooth: but thou know'st this,
 'Tis time to fear when tyrants seem to kiss.
 Such fear so grew in me, I hither fled,
-Under the covering of a careful night.
+Under the covering of a careful night,
+Who seem'd my good protector; and, being here,
+Bethought me what was past, what might succeed.
 I knew him tyrannous; and tyrants' fears
 Decrease not, but grow faster than the years:
 And should he doubt it, as no doubt he doth,